-Please note: Virginia National Bank is now accepting loan forgiveness applications for “1st Draw Loans,” applications for “2nd Draw Loans” will be accepted in the near future.
+Please note: Virginia National Bank is now accepting loan forgiveness applications for “1st and 2nd Draw Loans.”
 Additionally, only those businesses who received a PPP Loan from Virginia National Bank are eligible to apply for Loan Forgiveness with VNB.
 If your PPP loan was approved and funded by another financial institution, you must submit your Loan Forgiveness Application with that institution.

 Below is a summary of the PPP Loan Forgiveness guidelines.
 We have also provided information on supporting documentation you may be required to provide.

 - To qualify for loan forgiveness, your loan funds must be used for eligible costs either incurred or paid during your covered period.
 Your covered period begins on your “Disbursement Date,” and ends no sooner than 8 weeks (56 days) and no later than 24 weeks (168 days) from the date of disbursement.

 - You do not need to opt-in or otherwise notify us in advance of your choice of covered period terms.